Spam (food): Varieties

 The official Spam website lists numerous different flavors of Spam products.
-In addition to the variety of flavors, Spam is sold in tins smaller than the twelve-ounce standard size.
+Some varieties are permanent, but some others are limited time only.
+In addition to the variety of flavors, Spam is sold in tins smaller than the standard twelve-ounce (340 g) size.
 Spam Singles are also available, which are single sandwich-sized slices of Spam Classic or Lite, sealed in retort pouches.